 Have You Been Personally Impacted?

-If you've been personally impacted by a fatal or serious injury crash, you can join Families for Safe Streets and receive support services.
-In addition to our local events, there a a number of support group and advocacy events throughout each month on the FSS calendar.
+If you've been personally impacted by a fatal or serious injury crash, you can join Families for Safe Streets national and receive support services.
+In addition to our local events, there a a number of support group and advocacy events throughout each month on the FSS national calendar.

 We Meet Every Month